rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
 -->

-- Do we want to add forward links for untemplated `CARGO_TARGET_DIR` too in the process of this RFC ?
 - Do we want to differentiate according to users ? `bazel` is a generic build tool, whereas `cargo` is not, so maybe differentiating on users is not necessary for the latter ?

-## Providing forward links

-[`targo`][tg] provides forward link (it links from `<workspace>/target` to its own target directory) as a way for existing tools to continue working despite there being no explicit `CARGO_TARGET_DIR` set for them to find the real target directory.

-`cargo` does not provide them for regular (untemplated) `CARGO_TARGET_DIR`.
-This is not a limitation when using the environment variable set globally, since all processes can read it, but it is one when this config is only set on specific calls or via `target-dir` in the config, meaning others tools cannot easily pick it up (and most external tools don't use `cargo-metadata`, which makes them all broken by default, but fixing this situation is not this RFC's purpose).

-After this RFC, `cargo` will provide the option of creating forward links regardless of templating when the target directory is not the default one.

-When a `CARGO_TARGET_DIR` is used (in any form), it *could* use a forward link by adding a `target` symlink to the real target directory.
-This `target` symlink will be in the exact place the real target directory would have been if `CARGO_TARGET_DIR` wasn't set at all.

-### Detailed working of forward links

-When creating a forward link `cargo` will first attempt to create a symbolic link (regardless of the platform).
-If that fails, it will attempt zero or more platform-specific solutions, like junction points on NTFS.
-If that fails too, a warning or note will be emitted (or error, see the configuration option below) but this will not prevent the rest of the action to go on: regular calls like `cargo check/clippy/build/test` likely won't need this forward link and after the user has been warned they could either resolve the problem themselves or ignore it, depending on their own use case and domain-specific knowledge.

-A config option (CLI, `config.toml` and env var), `link-target-dir`, should be introduced to control this behaviour, it will `auto` by default.

-Its possible values would be:

-- `true`: create the symlink and produce an error if it fails
-- `"auto"`: create the symlink, produce a warning (or note) but do not fail the command
-- `false`: don't create the symlink at all (don't touch it if it exists already though)

-### Advantages of forward links

-This has a two big advantages: not breaking external tools and giving easy access to artifacts produced by `cargo build/test/doc` to users (they're in the habit of typing `./target/debug/my-bin`, this would continue working with forward links).

-### Drawbacks of forward links

-There a few cases where a symlink instead of a real dir will break programs: at least SQLite 3 can be configured to raise an error if the database is behind a symlink anywhere in its opening path, it's probably other programs can also be configured to check this (or do it by default).
-Since templated `CARGO_TARGET_DIR` won't become a default in this RFC, we are not breaking any existing use cases.

-Additionally, there are issue when competing `CARGO_TARGET_DIR`s are set, for example if a different one is used for rust-analyzer and for nightly/stable versions:

-- Do we update the symlink all the time ?
-Rust-Analyzer and a `cargo build` could be running in parallel, with unpredictable results
-- Do we only set it if it doesn't exist yet ?
-It could become outdated, a tool could run first and make it point somewhere unexpected

-Another drawback is about the warning/note when creating the symlink fails:

-- Do we warn/notify on each command ?
-Only on creation ?
-Only with `--verbose` ?
-All have issues with either being too verbose or users potentially missing relevant information.
-This can be determined during stabilization though, once more people have experience with it, and is easy to change later on.

 ## Rename the template from `{manifest-path-hash}` to `{project-hash}`